TitiScratch/MVPlayer/README.md

 Use it if you ever get this error :
 [string "?"]:226: bad argument #1 to 'isPlaying' (number expected, got nil) just modify the index.lua file with the new one

+It also contains other graphical updates. [only in the realesed VPK file]